ryanmahan/ryanmahan.github.io/content/blog/reactConcurrency/index.md

 In our first example, P<sub>1</sub> holds onto the CPU while the disk is fetching the data it needs.
 The computer is locked up, nothing else can happen.
 If the user clicks, nothing.
 This is the fundamental problem with blocking calls, nothing is happening and our CPU sits idle.

 This was fixed with scheduling.
 When a process made a request for I/O, it would be kicked off the CPU and placed in a waiting queue.
 This would allow the CPU to process some more data, refresh the user interface, or whatever it had ready to be run.
-Eventually, the I/O request returns, P<sub>1</sub> is scheduled again and continues it's execution.
+Eventually, the I/O request returns, P<sub>1</sub> is scheduled again and continues its execution.

 The fundamental difference here is we are increasing the CPU's usage over time, commonly referred to as utilization.
 Higher utilization of the CPU means the user is getting all the performance they paid for.